Skip to main content

 Concussions can cause a variety of visual complications, which is why it’s key for individuals who have suffered a concussion to be examined by a neuro-optometrist.

-At The Neuro-Optometry Center At Coleman Vision in Joplin we provide neuro-optometric eye exams that evaluate the function of the eyes and the brain and the communication between them.
+At Coleman Vision in Joplin we provide neuro-optometric eye exams that evaluate the function of the eyes and the brain and the communication between them.

 We also offer neuro-optometric rehabilitation for patients who have experienced a concussion, stroke, or other neurological condition.